Moha-cm/single_cell_Trajectory/README.md

 ```
 shiny::runApp('Trajectory_app.R')
 ```
-This will launch the Rshipy application in your browser.
+This will launch the Rshipy application.